Most of us have a small indulgence or two when it comes to coffee.

 If you're looking for an easy way to spice up your coffee routine with something festive and tasty, this gingerbread creamer could be just what you need!

-I hope you’ll try this recipe as soon as possible – I know you won’t regret it!
+I hope you'll try this recipe as soon as possible; I know you'll enjoy it!

-Make sure to print out the recipe card in the article for your next holiday get-together, or make a batch for yourself!
+Be sure to print out the recipe card from the article for your next holiday gathering, or make a batch for yourself.

 Coffee recipes to try